Key takeaways

 Weaknesses / Risks

-- Limited model selection — Only supported open-source models; no custom deployment
+- Limited model selection — Only supported open models; no custom model deployment (LoRA adapters partially mitigate this)[5]

 - Hardware supply — Custom silicon means limited scale vs commodity GPUs